predixdesignsystem/px-flag-design/README.md

 The following variables are available for use in the module:

     $inuit-flag-collapse-at

-Flag images have a space between them and the body of the object, the distance defined by these variables:

-    $inuit-flag-gutter
-    $inuit-flag-gutter--tiny
-    $inuit-flag-gutter--small
-    $inuit-flag-gutter--large
-    $inuit-flag-gutter--huge

 Basic usage of the Flag module uses the required classes: